Luxembourg in the Eurovision Song Contest 1965: Congratulations: 50 Years of the Eurovision Song Contest

 "Poupee de cire, poupée de son" was one of the fourteen Eurovision songs chosen by fans to compete in the Congratulations 50th anniversary special in 2005.
 Gall did not appear at the event, nor did Luxembourg (who withdrew from competing in Eurovision after 1993) broadcast it.
 The song appeared ninth in the running order, following "Fly on the Wings of Love" by the Olsen Brothers and preceding "Everyway That I Can" by Sertab Erener.
 Like the other songs on the evening, it was represented by dancers performing alongside video footage of Gall's original performance.
 At the end of the first round, "Poupee de cire, poupee de son" was not announced as one of the five songs proceeding to the second round.
-It was later revealed that the song finished fourteenth and last, scoring 37 points (five more than her winning score in 1965).
+It was later revealed that the song finished fourteenth and last, scoring 37 points.